Chanddandaha

-Chanddandaha is a census town within the jurisdiction of the Bishnupur police station in the Bishnupur II CD block in the Alipore Sadar subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Chandandaha is a census town within the jurisdiction of the Bishnupur police station in the Bishnupur II CD block in the Alipore Sadar subdivision of the South 24 Parganas district in the Indian state of West Bengal.

 Geography

 Area overview

 The Alipore Sadar subdivision is a most urbanized part of the South 24 Parganas district.
 59.85% of the population lives in the urban areas and 40.15% lives in the rural areas.
 In the southern portion of the subdivision (shown in the map alongside) there are 15 census towns.
 The entire district is situated in the Ganges Delta and the subdivision, on the east bank of the Hooghly River, is an alluvial stretch, with industrial development.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Location

 Chanddandaha is located at 22.3811°N 88.2341°E. It has an average elevation of 9 m.

 Nadabhanga, Kanganbaria, Bora Gagangohalia, Barkalikapur, Chanddandaha and Patharberia (a little away) form a cluster of census towns, as per the map of the Bishnupur II CD block on page 233 of the District Census Handbook 2011 for the South 24 Parganas.